Mobile Alert Review Summary

 When the user returns home, he or she can put the portable unit back into the charging cradle, and the medical alert system will continue to function much like any standard home-based medical alert system.

-How the Premium Guardian Alert System Works
+How the Active Guardian Alert System Works

 When an emergency occurs, the user will press on the help button on their pendant to activate a call to Medical Guardian’s emergency response center.
 When the call connects to a monitoring specialist, the user can speak directly into their pendant to ask for help.